KoninMikhail/fasty-package-delivery-courier-pwa/README.md

 # **Fasty - Package Delivery Courier PWA**

-> Using it for fast creation exchange of deliveries.
+> Empower your delivery management with my cutting-edge tool designed for rapid creation and seamless exchange of deliveries.
+Learn and apply best practices of Feature Sliced Design along the way..

 <div align="center">
   <!-- Change your logo -->